BillyFrcs/SnakeLol/README.md

 - Press esc to pause the game.

-> Note: This game only running on Linux :)
+> Note: This game only available and running on Linux :)

 <i>© Billy Franscois</i>